Blog

 Anthropic — Claude Sonnet 5 ("Fennec")

-• The full Opus-class Claude 5 is further out—likely Q2-Q3.
+• The full Opus-class Claude 5 remains further out—likely Q2-Q3.

 DeepSeek V4 (~Feb 17)